Photoproduction of $K^+\Lambda(1405) \rightarrow K^+\pi^0\Sigma^0$ extending to forward angles and low momentum transfer: Introduction

-Interestingly, when discovered prior to the advent of the quark model, the $\Lambda(1405)$ was already predicted to be a $\bar K N$ molecular-type bound state~\cite{bib:dalitz}, mainly because it is located directly below the $\bar K N$ threshold.
+Interestingly, when discovered prior to the advent of the quark model, the $\Lambda(1405)$ was predicted to be a $\bar K N$ molecular-type bound state~\cite{bib:dalitz}, mainly because it is located directly below the $\bar K N$ threshold.
 The invariant mass distribution in the $(\pi \Sigma)^0$ decay, often called the \textit{line shape}, appears distorted from a usual Breit-Wigner resonance shape.
-Recently, the $\Lambda(1405)$ has achieved the status of the archetype of a molecular hadronic state in the $uds$ sector~\cite{bib:2017jvc}.
-This is mainly due to new developments in Chiral Perturbation Theory ($\chi$PT) and Quantum Chromodynamics on the Lattice (LQCD).
+The $\Lambda(1405)$ has recently achieved the status of the archetypal molecular hadronic state in the $uds$ sector~\cite{bib:2017jvc}, which is mainly due to new developments in Chiral Perturbation Theory ($\chi$PT) and Quantum Chromodynamics on the Lattice (LQCD).
 The former describe the $\Lambda(1405)$ through meson-baryon dynamics at the $\bar K$-nucleon threshold~\cite{bib:OsetRamos,bib:oller,bib:twopeak,bib:twopeakwidth,bib:mai}.
 The latter determine $\bar K$-nucleon as the dominating Fock component of the wave function when quark masses approach realistically small values~\cite{bib:latticeQCD,bib:henhart}.
 Such a molecular structure is difficult to reconcile with constituent quark models, which include the $\Lambda(1405)$ as the $uds$ flavour singlet 3-quark state~\cite{bib:Isgur}.
-Mass degeneracy with the anticipated spin-parity partner $\Lambda(1520)$ is not observed, and the non-strange $J^P=1^-$ partner $N(1535)$ is 130 MeV heavier, despite lacking the valence strange quark.
-Within $\chi$PT a two pole structure is predicted in the $I=0$ channel~\cite{bib:twopeak}.
-In the $\Lambda(1405)$ decay the three $(\pi \Sigma)^0$ charge combinations are expected to differently couple to the two poles.
-This was experimentally confirmed in $K^+\Lambda(1405)$ photoproduction~\cite{bib:clas_lineshape}.
+Mass degeneracy with the anticipated spin-parity partner $\Lambda(1520)$ is not observed, and the non-strange $J^P=1^-$ partner $N(1535)$ is 130\,MeV heavier, despite lacking the valence strange quark.
+Within baryon $\chi$PT, a two pole structure is predicted in the $I=0$ channel~\cite{bib:twopeak}.
+In the $\Lambda(1405)$ decay the three $(\pi \Sigma)^0$ charge combinations are expected to couple differently to the two poles which was experimentally confirmed in $K^+\Lambda(1405)$ photoproduction~\cite{bib:clas_lineshape}.